 An apple varietal long thought to be extinct is coming back to life in Colorado.
 Next stop: your grocery list.

 Little has been done at the congressional level to clean up abandoned mines in southwest Colorado.
 But members of one community advisory group say they’re making progress with the federal government.

 Five years ago, the Gold King Mine spill ignited hope that old and abandoned mines around Silverton, Colorado, would finally be cleaned up.
 But progress is moving slowly.

 Colorado is full of place names that people find troubling.
 Some are obvious ethnic slurs.
 Others commemorate people we now know to be “bad actors.”

 While you worried about the coronavirus, a familiar presence awoke from its winter slumber and went looking for dinner.
 I spoke with a Colorado wildlife official about the health of our ursine population and how to be more “bear aware.”

 The popular trail east of Glenwood Springs is now only accessible by permit and shuttle bus from Glenwood Springs.
 It’s part of a new reservation system following years of preparation and research.

-A new reservation system to limit the human impact on the enormously popular lake in Glenwood Canyon began April 1.
-The new system puts an end to years of unregulated access and caps daily visitors at 615 year-round
+A new reservation system to limit the human impact on the enormously popular lake in Glenwood Canyon began on April 1.
+It ends years of unregulated access and caps daily visitors at 615.

 Mark Duggan interviews Brent Gardner Smith of Aspen Journalism about funding problems facing the Colorado River Water Conservation District.